 If you are still stood down after this time, we’ll send you a reminder and you’ll be able to apply for an extension.
 This extension will be subject to the approval of the insurer and your employer.
 If you request for your cover to be reinstated after it has ceased, you may be required to provide evidence of good health.

-You can learn more about how your income protection cover applies when you’re stood down from 1 August 2020 here.
+You can learn how your income protection cover applies when you’re stood down here.

 Your Voluntary Cover